johnshearing/IOTA-Airgapped-NodeJS-Console-Wallet/README.md

 * **Holy Cow!
 What just happened?**
 * **For the first time in human history citizens can take full control of their own money.**
 * **When they do, money will not be controlled by banks and it will not be tied to any government.**
-* **Most people do not realize that the Federal Reserve is not a government institution any more then Federal Express.**
+* **Most people do not realize that the Federal Reserve is not a government institution any more than Federal Express.**
 * **The Federal Reserve is a bank cartel.
 It is not one of our government agencies dispite the misleading name.**
 * **When IOTA achives mass-adoption banks will no longer be able to devalue our currency by issuing new money.**
 * **Boom and bust cycles fueled by inflation will be a thing of the past.**
 * **Governments will not be able to print money to finance wars that kill millions just to make the weapons industry rich.
 And with money no longer tied to a country, governments will have to compete for citizens by providing the best place to live at the least cost.**
-* **Citizens are about to get a seat at the bargining table and the nonsense is about to end**
+* **Citizens are about to get a seat at the bargining table and the nonsense is about to end.**
+* **We can bring on this change by making IOTA a more convenient and better service to use than banks.**
+* **That's what we will need to do in order to start the mass migration to IOTA**
 * **Let's get to work**

 ### About Addresses, Safe Spending, and IOTA's Defence Against Quantum Computers